ProvableHQ/welcome/documentation/developer/language/10_tests.md

 Under the hood, the compiler executes the test in two parts.
 First, the test function is compiled to check for syntax errors.
 Second, the circuit is run.
-Since test functions do not have input values, we can simply check to see if the circuit's constraint system is satisfied instead of generating and verifying a full proof.
+Since test functions do not have input values, we can simply check to see if the circuit's constraint system is not satisfied instead of generating and verifying a full proof.

 ### Failing Test Compilation